HPM573/HW_08/README.md

-# Homework Assignment 7
+# Homework Assignment 8

-**Note**: Before working on Problems 1-3, review the [solution](https://github.com/HPM573/HW_3_Solution) to the [homework assignment 3](https://yale.instructure.com/courses/43583/assignments/92543) to make sure your model is correctly set up.
+**Note**: Before working on Problems 1-3, review the [solution](https://github.com/HPM573/HW_3_Solution) to Homework Assignment 3 to make sure your model is correctly set up.
-You may choose to continue working on the model you created for the the HW assignment 3, or on the model provided in the [solution](https://github.com/HPM573/HW_3_Solution).
+You may choose to continue working on the model you created for the the Homework Assignment 3, or on the model provided in the [solution](https://github.com/HPM573/HW_3_Solution).